apostrophecms/apostrophe-documentation/reference/apostrophe-permissions/index.md

 actions, like this: [ 'edit-file' ]

 View permissions are handled separately.
-### apply(*req*, *data*, *doc*, *propagator*, *callback*) *[api]*
-Given a request object for a user with suitable permissions, a data object with loginRequired, loginRequiredPropagate and docPermissions properties, and a doc object, this method will sanitize and apply those permissions settings to the doc and also propagate them to descendant docs if it is requested.

-Propagation is only performed if a "propagator" function is passed.
-This function will be called like the update method of a mongodb collection, except without the first argument.
-You supply a wrapper function that does the actual MongoDB update call with criteria that match your descendant docs.

-The entries in the data.docPermissions array may be strings such as "view-xxx" where xxx is a user or group ID, or they may be objects in which such a string is the "value" property, and the "removed" and "propagate" properties may also be present.

-This method does NOT actually save the doc object itself, although it does update its properties, and it does directly modify descendant docs if propagation is requested.
-It is your responsibility to save the doc object itself afterwards.

-"data" is usually req.body, however it may be convenient to call this method from tasks as well.

-This method is designed to work with the data property created by apos.permissions.debrief on the browser side.
 ### annotate(*req*, *action*, *objects*) *[api]*
 For each object in the array, if the user is able to carry out the specified action, a property is added